-Spring is right around the corner.
-Soon you will be heading to the Caribbean for your annual vacation.
-I guess you’re looking forward to enjoying the Caribbean sun, drink piña colada and coconut water at the beach or by the poolside of a beautiful resort.
-And at the end of the trip you will go on a tour, or for walk and buy a couple souvenirs.
+Spring is now here, soon you will be heading to the Caribbean for your annual vacation.
+I guess you’re looking forward to enjoying the sun and drink piña colada by the beach or poolside of a beautiful resort.
+And at the end of the trip you will go on a tour, and buy a couple souvenirs.

-Therefore, here’s a list of festivals that will further enrich your next vacation experience in the Caribbean.
-Schedule your next vacation to coincide with a festival.
-Whether it’s one of the four events above, or a different one, be sure that your next vacation experience in the Caribbean is as satisfying as it can be.
+Therefore, here’s a list of festivals that will further enrich your next experience in the Caribbean.
+Try to schedule your next vacation to coincide with a festival.
+Whether it’s one of the four events below or others, be sure that your next vacation experience in the Caribbean is as satisfying as it can be.

-Started in 1992, the St. Lucia Jazz/Art Festival is an internationally known, talent-packed line-up of Caribbean musicians that gives the event its distinctive vibe.
-Cuban music one night gives way to a brass-blowing Dominican zouk the next eve, followed by bass-thumping Jamaican reggae.
+The St. Lucia Jazz/Art Festival started in 1992.
+The festival is an internationally known, talent-packed line-up of musicians that gives the event its distinctive vibe.
+Cuban music one night gives way to a brass-blowing Dominican zouk the next evening, followed by bass-thumping Jamaican reggae.

-Other genres include calypso, soca, steel pan, American R&B, Caribbean zouk, European jazz,… The event also brings together internationally known performers such as John Legend, Kassav, Mark Anthony, Shaggy,…
+Other genres include calypso, soca, steel pan, American R&B, Caribbean zouk, European jazz.
+The event also brings together internationally known performers such as John Legend, Kassav, Mark Anthony and Shaggy.

 The event usually takes place between late April and early May.

 Haiti’s “Kanaval” is the country’s largest annual celebration.
-It’s marked by colorful parades, lively music, traditional art and dances throughout the island.
+The festival is a collection of colorful parades, lively music, traditional art and dances throughout the island.
 The event is an electrifying expression of color and community.
-Celebrations are held over several weeks, starting at the end of January, leading up to “Fat Tuesday” or Mardi Gras.
+Celebrations are over several weeks, starting at the end of January, leading up to “Fat Tuesday” or Mardi Gras.

 However, the main event, the “Defile”, is held in Port-au-Prince sometime in middle of February.
 Defile is a 3day long festival, packed with great activities, music and food.
 The Port-au-Prince’s annual carnival is one of the largest Mardi Gras carnivals in the Caribbean and North America.